This is a sponsored post, all opinions and reviews are my own. Sponsors are only from trusted companies.

 We know from experience that God can handle all of our needs, he already handles them on a daily basis.
 So, who are we to be concerned that God will not take care of what he’s entrusted us with – our children?

 To break down fear, start with what you are truly afraid of and decide if it’s something that cannot be handled or addressed.
 I’m going to be honest, some trials are too big for us to fix, and not matter how big or small, God is ready to take it on.
+It may also be good to get some outside help at times.
+A therapist might be able to help you sort through why you’re feeling fearful – click here to find one near you.

 Next, try to get some information about the issue.
 Fear of the unknown is a big factor in keeping you from being the woman and mother you need to be, so uncover the unknown.
 When all else fails and your mind constantly reverts back to the worry and concern, begin to praise him.
 He’s going to take care of it, toss it to him and watch him work.
 Sing songs of worship in thanks that He’s handled one of our greatest obstacles.